 6 Steps to Effective Call Center Soft Skills Training

-While intelligence is largely considered to be static, emotional intelligence—which is another way to describe soft skills—can be learned and developed.
+Emotional intelligence—which is another way to describe soft skills—can be learned and developed.
 So, how do you lay the groundwork for effective soft skills training?

 You need an engaging self-study learning component alongside a live learning solution that makes it easy to practice new skills.
 Here’s what that looks like in six steps.